JulienRobberechts/nodejs-test-double-guide/readme.md

 Of course, some tools can help you to modify some implementation details like [rewire ](https://github.com/jhnns/rewire) but using them to create your test is a very bad practice.
 It breaks the all the encapsulation principle and lead to a lot of problems.
 So the best practice is to stick to this 3 way of creating seams.

-If to test your component you would need to replace an internal function, you need first to refactor your component to expose this function as a seam before thinking of mocking anything.
+If to test your component you would need to replace an internal function, you need first to refactor your component to expose this function as a seam before thinking of test double anything.

 On top of this, intercept an internal function is tricky (To Explain)

 ### 2.2.
-Level of mocking
+Level of test double

 Test doubles in javascript can be achieved at 2 different levels.
 Those 2 different level are often named Partial test double and full test double.